casterbn/QtCompile/library/home-Index Page.md

 ## Update

+### 2020.2.1
+I am switching CentOS 8, for both Android builds and WebAssembly builds.
+For now only 5.14 series is built successfully and uploaded.
+CentOS 7 and Ubuntu 16.04 environment has been destructed.

+Upload Qt 5.14.1 Series.

 ### 2020.1.16
 Recompress the Qt 5.6 static full packages due to a script bug which causes the missing of OpenSSL libraries.
 Note that the packages are not re-compiled.